joenap/lazynet/README.md

 lazyhttp performs lazy-evaluated, asynchronous HTTP requests.
 It is ideal for making many HTTP requests for data at rest, fast and efficiently in a functional manner.

-It uses `asyncio` and `aiohttp` libraries, using coroutines under the hood.
+It uses the `asyncio` and `aiohttp` libraries, using coroutines under the hood.
 It also hides this complexity from you, keeping you in a synchronous mindset.

 ## Usage